Yerell/the-game/readme.md

 ### Tecnologies
 HTML4, CSS3, Javascript, Canvas metod to create the game.
 ## How to install
+On GitHub Enterprise, navigate to the main page of the repository. ...
+Under the repository name, click Clone or download.
+To clone the repository using HTTPS, under "Clone with HTTPS", click . ...
+Open .
+Change the current working directory to the location where you want the cloned directory to be made.
 ## How to run
 Push R to Reset the game
 Push the direction arrows to move Link.